angelinahli/meet-me-2/README.md

 * Create user profile pages
 * update validation functions
 * figure out some other way of doing the multiple submit button stuff
+* create form allowing users to set up events with each other

 ## backlog